Instagram logoYouTube logoTikTok logoLinkedIn logoX social logoFacebook logo

 Both 401(k)s and IRAs are powerful tools to help you build a comfortable retirement.
 A 401(k) is ideal for taking advantage of high contribution limits and employer matches, while an IRA offers flexibility and tax advantages tailored to your situation.
 Using both strategically can help you balance taxes now and later, diversify your investments, and give you more control over your retirement future.

 When you’re ready to take the next step, PensionBee can help make it easy to roll over your old 401(k)s and IRAs into a single account, giving you a clear view of your savings.
 Many rollovers happen automatically, but if yours needs extra attention, our personal rollover managers (called BeeKeepers) are ready to guide you every step of the way.
-With five investment portfolios built using ETFs from State Street, you can keep your focus on growing your savings and preparing for the retirement you want.
+With diversified investment portfolios with ETFs like SPY and MDY from State Street Investment Management, one of the world’s largest asset managers.

 Your investment can go down as well as up.
 This post, and any associated customer testimonial or third party endorsement, is provided solely for informational and educational purposes, should not be taken as tax, legal, financial or investment advice and is not an offer, solicitation, or recommendation to buy or sell any securities or investments.